brian-bates/opencafe/docs/source/quickstart/index.rst

 As an example, lets write a few tests for the GitHub API.
 Let's assume that we don't have language bindings or SDKs for our API.
-We can create a simple client using the BaseHTTPClient class provided by the OpenCafe HTTP plugin, which is a lightweight wrapper for the `requests` package.
-First, we'll need to install the http plugin:
+We can create a simple client using the BaseHTTPClient class provided by the OpenCafe HTTP plugin, which is a lightweight wrapper for the ``requests`` package.
+First, we'll need to install the HTTP plugin:

 .. code-block:: bash

     cafe-config plugin install http

-Now we can create a simple script to request a list of the repositories in the CafeHub project:
+Now we can create a simple script to request the details of a GitHub issue:

 .. code-block:: python